Armada boasts a deep pool of skiers, from park skiers to backcountry skiers. Founded

 And by thinning the core material, they've achieved an astonishing weight reduction of about 500g per shoe.
 That's roughly 20% lighter than regular JJs.
 However, the sidewalls underfoot are heavily reinforced.
 While the overall weight has been reduced, the areas that bear the most weight have been designed to be sturdy.
 It's worth noting that this improvement would not have been possible without Armada's advanced technical capabilities

-The ARV JJ was originally designed to allow park-like movement in powder, so it has a light swing weight and good maneuverability even in fresh snow.
-Furthermore, it's thin to make the tip lighter, which is another feature that allows the tip of the board to float when catching powder.
-Its
+The ARV JJ was originally designed to allow for park-like maneuvers even in powder, and true to its name, it has a light swing weight and tight turns even in fresh snow.
+Furthermore, the tip is made thin to reduce weight, and as a result, the tip of the ski floats up in powder, which is one of its characteristics.
+The

-light weight also makes it suitable for touring.
-It's also suitable for walking and climbing without sacrificing gliding performance, so it's recommended for beginners touring.
+lighter weight also makes it suitable for touring.
+It doesn't compromise on gliding performance and is also suitable for walking and climbing, so it can be recommended for beginners in touring.

 Review and Rating of Eigo Higuchi's ARV 116 JJ UL